inoridv/brand-new-eyes/README.md

 # Brand New Eyes
 The Brand New Eyes is a project built at the Hack the Campus Hackathon on 2017.
 ## Overview
-The project is focused in centralize data from Unicamp transparacy project by using a Data Lake, creating new possibilities for data mining, manipulating and analysis.
+The project is focused in centralize data from Unicamp transparency project by using a Data Lake, creating new possibilities for data mining, manipulating and analysis.
 ## Prerequisites
 ## Components
 The project has the following components: